aquibxv/TapSearch/README.md

                     Results are documents and PDF's(top 10) which contain the given word. <br/>
 <b>api/clear</b>  - clears all the indexes and the indexed documents.

+<h3> How to use </h3>
+- Submit documents, PDF using /api/index endpoint to index the documets and PDF's
+- after submission head over to /api/search and search for relevant words, the resultant documents will appear in serach result.